 Of the mammalian isoforms of the founding members, Bin1 (Amphiphysin II) and Bin3 are ubiquitously expressed, while Amphiphysin I is expressed only in neurons.
 The conserved portion of these proteins, as well as of Rvs167 and Rvs161, is an N-terminal region that forms the BAR domain.
-This domain typically forms dimers with other BAR domains, and have an intrinsic curvature defined by the dimerization angle.
-This curvature categorizes BAR proteins to classical BAR, Fer–Cip4-homology-BAR (F-BAR, shallow curvature), and I-BAR (inverted curvature).
+This domain typically forms dimers, and have an intrinsic curvature defined by the dimerization angle.
+This curvature categorizes BAR proteins to classical BAR (high curvature), Fer–Cip4-homology-BAR (F-BAR, shallow curvature), and I-BAR (inverted curvature).
 Membrane-binding is mediated by cationic clusters that bind via non-specific electrostatic interactions to anionic lipids like phosphatidyl serine (PS) or phosphatidylinositol (4,5)-bisphosphate (PtdIns(4,5)P2 , henceforth PIP2).